Lyatus/antitris/README.md

 Reverse Tetris - make tetrominos of same color with multicolored lines

-You can try it at: http://lucien.cat/antitris/
+You can try it at: http://lutopia.net/antitris/

 ## Credits

-Code by Lucien Catonnet
+Code by Lu Catonnet

 Graphic design by Marjolaine Paz